A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

-\paragraph{Topical Frames:} Two expert annotators independently label a stratified random sample of 200 articles, providing nine binary labels with corresponding [0,1] confidence scores for each article.
+Two expert annotators independently label a stratified random sample of 200 articles, providing nine binary labels with corresponding [0,1] confidence scores for each article.
 Significant class imbalance is a common challenge in multi-label annotation, and the inter-annotator agreement must consider the high \textit{base rate agreement} where annotators agree on a label being \textit{absent} from an article.
 The average agreement on \textit{label absence}, over all nine topical frames, accounts for 65.82\% of our evaluation sample, with the positive class (for any label) representing a minority of instances.
-Due to this prevalence bias, traditional measures like Cohen's or Fleiss' kappa are overly pessimistic reliability measures for our data.
-For a more accurate assessment that accounts for this imbalance, we report the \textit{prevalence-adjusted bias-adjusted kappa} -- \textsc{pabak}~\cite{byrt1993bias} -- which is especially crucial for evaluation of consensus on the rarer labels.
+Due to this prevalence bias, traditional measures like Cohen's or Fleiss' $\kappa$ are overly pessimistic reliability measures for our data.
+For a more accurate assessment that accounts for this imbalance, we report the \textit{prevalence-adjusted bias-adjusted kappa}, or \textsc{pabak}~\cite{byrt1993bias}, which is especially crucial for evaluation of consensus on the rarer labels.

 The \textbf{inter-annotator agreement} results, measured by \textsc{pabak}, are presented in \autoref{tab:kappa-results-framing} and demonstrate substantial agreement on average (0.71, with 85.7\% agreement).
 Three topical frame categories --- \verb|Welfare|, \verb|Public Opinion|, and \verb|Legal| --- reveal near-perfect agreement ($>$ 0.8).
 Overall, seven of the nine labels achieve \textsc{pabak} scores $\geq$ 0.7, indicating a consistent and shared understanding of the annotation framework.
 The two remaining classes, \verb|Policy| and \verb|Politics|, have moderate agreement, as they represent more abstract and often overlapping conceptual domains.

-We also examine the correlation between the average confidence scores reported by the human experts and those reported by Phi-4.
+Further, we examine the correlation between the average confidence scores reported by the human experts and those reported by \verb|phi-4|.
 The framing categories are complex and sometimes overlapping, resulting in a weak positive correlation $\rho$ = 0.37.

-\textit{Implications for dataset use.} The strong agreement validates the overall reliability of our annotation schema.
-However, we recommend that users consider the \textit{tiered} nature of this reliability when designing their experiments:
+Notably, \verb|phi-4| exhibits systematically higher confidence (avg.
+0.91) than human annotators (avg.
+0.80) across all categories, regardless of the extent of agreement.
+This suggests that users should not interpret \verb|phi-4|'s self-reported confidence scores as reliable indicators of annotation quality.